 It is important that all new postdoctoral scholars find the support they need to make a successful transition.
 Your department administrator should be the primary point of contact for administrative matters prior to and after arrival.

 The Office of Postdoctoral Affairs (Graduate Division) provides general campus information and guidance regarding professional development.
-The UCI Postdoctoral Handbook contains information about UCI resources which helps postdocs quickly acclimate to UCI and work efficiently.
+You can download the UCI Postdoctoral Scholar Handbook to learn about UCI resources which helps postdocs quickly acclimate to UCI and work efficiently.

 Postdoctoral Scholars receive a welcome email and packet from the OPA soon after their arrival at UCI.
 The OPA sponsors quarterly orientations (see below); you are also encouraged to make an individual appointment to discuss your goals so we can provide information about the appropriate resources.
 Contact Mary Frances Ypma-Wong with questions or to make an appointment.

-Postdocs are welcome to attend select or all sessions listed below:
+Postdocs are welcome to attend select or all sessions.

 - Domestic Postdoctoral Scholar Checklist